• Skip to primary navigation

 A white casserole dish, lasagna noodles, tomato sauce, mushrooms, and spinach dip in bowls.

-Arrange 4 noodles on top of the sauce and then add a layer of the artichoke dip and then follow that with a layer of roasted sliced mushrooms.
+Arrange 4 noodles on top of the sauce and then add a layer of the dip.
+Follow that with a layer of roasted sliced mushrooms (Photos 2-4).

-A photo collage showing how to make vegan lasagna step by step.
+A collage showing step by step how to make the recipe.

 A fork cutting a piece from a slice of lasagna next to broccoli on a white plate.